 When a property is acquired

 For tax purposes, a property is generally acquired on the date a binding sale and purchase agreement is entered into (even if some standard conditions like getting finance or a building report still need to be met).
 Full information on when a property is acquired is found in 'QB 17/02' on our Tax technical website.

 The date you acquire property determines which bright-line period applies - whether it is for 2, 5 or 10 years.

 This will also determine which set of rules relating to the main home exclusion will apply to your property.

-In any case, the bright-line period is generally counted from the date you bought the property which is the date the property’s title is transferred to you (generally the settlement date) and ends when you enter into a binding sale and purchase agreement to sell the property.
+The bright-line period generally starts from the date you bought the property which is the date the property’s title is transferred to you (generally the settlement date) and ends when you enter into a binding sale and purchase agreement to sell the property.
 For properties acquired off the plan, different rules apply.

 Selling residential property after the bright-line period ends